bitcoindevkit/bitcoindevkit.org/docs/case-studies.md

         <h3>
           <a href="https://play.google.com/store/apps/details?id=com.goldenraven.padawanwallet" target="_blank">Padawan Wallet</a>
         </h3>
-        <p>Padawan is a testnet-only bitcoin wallet filled with tutorials on how to use bitcoin wallets.
-It is a self-study tool, acquainting users with mobile bitcoin wallets in a risk-free environment using the bitcoin testnet network.
-It is a perfect app for experimentation and learning for people of all ages.
-No accounts, no trackers, and the app is a free and open source project.</p>
+        <p>Padawan is a testnet-only bitcoin wallet packed with tutorials to learn how to use bitcoin on mobile.</p>
       </div>
       <div class="case-study-item">
         <a href="https://www.mutinywallet.com/" target="_blank">